adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	$(GPP) -o $@ $+
 ```

+Note: \$+ ensures that all of the dependencies in the object_files variable well included in the command.

-The final version of our makefile.
+After making these changes, this is what the final version of our makefile looks like.

 ```makefile
 GPP   := g++